sethclover/SE317_Lab7/TESTPLAN2.md

 ## 1. Introduction

-This document outlines the comprehensive test plan for the Scientific Calculator application, implemented using the MVC design pattern with Java Observer class implementation.
+This document outlines the comprehensive test plan for the Scientific Calculator application, implemented using the MVC design pattern with the Java Swing library.
 The test plan covers both model-level testing (computational logic) and GUI-level testing (user interface functionality).
 Model tests are performed using JUnit 4, and GUI tests are conducted using AssertJ Swing.

 ## 2. Model Testing